Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Discussion Conclusion

 \paragraph{Code Scope Scalability} Protean compiler supports a fine-grain scope of code optimization in its agile driver, meaning that we can adapt the agile compilation to run on a program-wide, module, function, or loop-level scope of the code.
 In this work and among all the possibilities, we decided to showcase the benefits at a module-level scope, and this certainly doesn't limit the scope only to that.
 Users might benefit from another level of granularity, and the framework and the Protean feature set allow them to build that strategy easily.

 This work proposed and showcased the Protean compiler, the first end-to-end compiler phase-ordering framework that leverages an agile driver to automatically construct optimized phase-ordering recipes of compiler optimization at the fine-grained scope of programs.
-Our experimental results show speedup values up to 4.1\% on average and up to 15.7\% on select Cbench applications, respectively, with only a minimal build-time overhead.
-Additionally, our integration capabilities of the Protean compiler showcase a 10.1\% speedup value on the Susan and 8.5\% on the Jpeg test cases.
+Our experimental results show speedup values up to 4.1\% on average and up to 15.7\% on select CBench applications, respectively, with only a minimal build-time overhead.
+Additionally, \taco{Protean speeds up SPEC CPU 2017 (Integer suite) by an average of 1\% and up to 6.4\% on selected applications.} We show the integration capabilities of the Protean compiler, which gained a 10.1\% speedup value on the Susan and 8.5\% on the Jpeg test cases.
 We plan to release the code base to the open-source community in the near future.